 - 11.1.
-The proposal is to undertake a subdivision as a Restricted Discretionary Activity, where no additional titles will be created.
-Lot 1 will contain the existing dwelling, with the large balance lot being amalgamated with the adjoining land that contains the existing farming activities.
+The proposal is to undertake a subdivision as a Restricted Discretionary Activity, where an independent title will be created around the existing dwelling, with a large balance lot containing the existing farming activities.
 The proposal will not create any reverse sensitivity effects on existing land use activities in the area. - 11.2.
 Due to the existing pattern of development in the area it is not considered that there are any adverse cumulative effects, and that the proposal does not result in degradation of the character of the surrounding rural environment. - 11.3.
 In terms of section 104(1)(b) of the Act, the actual and potential effects of the proposal will be less than minor.